Eusebiiu/Testare-Manuala/Manual_Testing_Jira_MediaGalaxy.md

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.

 <h3>1.7 Test Completion</h3>
-As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
+Having fulfilled all stipulated exit criteria, the testing team recommends the feature for deployment.

 The traceability matrix was generated and can be found here: